List of Manitoba provincial forests

-Provincial forests are located within the Province of Manitoba, in Canada, as large areas of unpopulated and undeveloped forests.
+Provincial forests are located within the province of Manitoba, in Canada, as large areas of unpopulated and undeveloped forests.
 Under the Forests Act, provincial forests were developed primarily as a source of sustainable timber supply for forestry operations.
-Today there are 15 designated provincial forests in Manitoba, totaling almost 22,000 km^{2}.
+Today there are 15 designated provincial forests in Manitoba, totalling almost 22,000 km^{2}.
 Provincial forests are managed for diverse economic, environmental, social and cultural uses.
 They are very popular places for berry picking, mushroom picking, hunting, hiking, skiing, snowmobiling, and exploring.